-created by Puffballs United, featuring the titular protagonist Henry Stickmin.
-The series currently consists of four games.
-In each game the player has to help Henry succeed in an assignment.
-To do so he can choose between multiple tools for Henry to use or actions to perform.
+The series consists of six games.
+In each game, the player has to help Henry succeed in an assignment.
+To do so, they can choose between multiple tools for Henry to use or actions to perform.

 The games are:

 - Breaking the Bank: Henry tries to break into a bank to rob its vault.

 - Escaping the Prison: After having been caught while robbing the bank, Henry attempts to escape from jail.